SunnyScreenshot/FLIPPED/README.md

 Feedback & How to contribute

 You are very welcome to join us!
-You can [open an issue](https://github.com/XMuli/Flipped/issues) ; for any bug, suggestion, feature idea, or to help improve this software.
+You can [open an issue](https://github.com/XMuli/FlippedPackage/issues) ; for any bug, suggestion, feature idea, or to help improve this software.
 Or help improve the project by submitting a Pull Request.

-Please follow the  [Contributor Covenant](http://contributor-covenant.org/version/1/3/0/)  code of conduct.

 <br>